-Free parking is available for guests, with lots conveniently located near the mountain and village area, making it easy to access on foot.
-The compact village features four large buildings, and it only takes a few minutes to walk to the lifts.
+The compact base features Mountain Goat Plaza, and it only takes a few minutes to walk to the lifts.
 If you're staying in nearby towns, A-Basin is accessible via The Summit Stage Swan Mountain Flyer bus service, which connects Breckenridge, Frisco, Dillon and Silverthorne.

 A-Basin is a favorite among many Summit County locals, thanks to its extensive advanced terrain, friendly atmosphere, and low crowds.
-It boasts the longest ski and ride season in Colorado, allowing for skiing into the summer months, with openings as early as October and closings as late as August.
-To maintain a relaxed environment, A-Basin limits daily skiers through restricted parking and does not sell day passes, making it easy to get first tracks on powder days and feel like you have the mountain to yourself.
+It boasts the longest ski and ride season in Colorado, allowing for skiing into the summer months, with openings as early as October and closings in mid-June or even July (with a record closing day on August 10, 1995!).
+To maintain a relaxed environment, A-Basin limits daily skiers through restricted parking and does not sell lift tickets on-site, making it easy to get first tracks on powder days and feel like you have the mountain to yourself.

 With 1,428 skiable acres, A-Basin offers terrain for all skill levels, from beginners to daring experts.
 The mountain is divided into seven distinct areas: the Front Side, which caters to all levels; Pallavicini, The Beavers, and Montezuma Bowl for intermediate to expert riders; Steep Gullies featuring all double black terrain for experts; the East Wall with advanced and expert options; and Molly Hogan, designated for beginners.
 This layout ensures that skiers of all abilities can easily navigate the mountain.